This guide on due diligence will be your passe-partout to fully and definitively understand what Due Diligence is for and how to do it. (Update 2021)

 Indeed, in order to carry out the various investigation activities, specific skills will be required in the individual reference sectors, in order to carry out financial and legal investigations, recovering the necessary documentation in order to certify a due diligence behavior by the company or the party under examination.

-At the basis of the Due Diligence activity there is therefore a survey through which it will be possible to discover the main aspects of a company and the less obvious ones that, for example, a company may wish to hide.
+To exercise Due Diligence you firstly need a survey through which it will be possible to discover the main aspects of a company and the less obvious ones that, for example, a company may wish to hide.

-Firstly, we will analyze the paper documents of a company, such as:
+Firstly, we will analyze the paper documents of the so called Target Company, such as:

 - Articles of Association